Parimatch1/SV-Guides-Revamped/General Procedures & Policies.md

   * Example: Bypassing LOA (First Infraction) || SVCM.
 * If logged on Bloxcord under a department, the punishment is no longer under the authority of IA but instead that department's high command.
 * Reverted punishments that are not invalid still count towards the infraction count and the punishment infraction count.
 * Users who break rules are allowed to know the reason and length of their punishment.
-They can also see the proof related to it.
+They can also see the proof related to their punishment so long it does not contain material they do not have access to.

 ---